Native havens program

 The Randwick Native Havens program provides free:

-• Water sources – Water is an essential resource for all living things.
-Including a reliable source of drinking water which is safe from predators can be the easiest way to help support wildlife.
+- Provide water – The essential resource for all living things, a reliable source of drinking water which is safe from predators can be the easiest way to help support all kinds of animals.

-• Flowers and fruits – Planting many different varieties of plants means that you can have a garden which produces food for wildlife year-round.
+- Native Diversity – Planting many different varieties of plants means that you can have a garden which produces lots of opportunities for fruit, flowers, forage and shelter for wildlife year-round.

 Want to know more?